codeclou/docker-atlassian-jira-data-center/README.md

  * **Oracle Java JDK 8**
    * Oracle and Java are registered [trademarks of Oracle](https://www.oracle.com/legal/trademarks.html) and/or its affiliates.
 Other names may be trademarks of their respective owners.
    * Please check yourself for corresponding Licenses and Terms of Use at [www.oracle.com](https://www.oracle.com/).
+ * **Docker**
+   * Docker and the Docker logo are trademarks or registered [trademarks of Docker](https://www.docker.com/trademark-guidelines), Inc. in the United States and/or other countries.
+Docker, Inc. and other parties may also have trademark rights in other terms used herein.
+   * Please check yourself for corresponding Licenses and Terms of Use at [www.docker.com](https://www.docker.com/).

 -----